-Editor’s Note: The MKC is now replaced by the Lincoln Corsair as of 2020.
+Editor’s Note: the MKC is now called the Lincoln Corsair.

 - Good looks